Skip to main content

 • music

-The music in "Eiyuden Chronicle: Hundred Heroes" has received a mixed reception, with many praising its nostalgic quality and emotional depth, particularly in key story moments.
-While some tracks are highlighted as exceptional, others are criticized for being repetitive and lacking variety, especially in battle themes.
-Overall, the soundtrack is considered a strong aspect of the game, though it may not reach the iconic status of previous titles like the Suikoden series.
+The music in "Eiyuden Chronicle: Hundred Heroes" has received mixed reviews, with many praising its emotional depth and quality, particularly in key scenes and battle themes.
+While some tracks are highlighted as memorable and well-composed, others are criticized for being repetitive or lacking the standout quality expected from a game with such a talented roster of composers.
+Overall, the soundtrack enhances the nostalgic JRPG experience, though it may not reach the iconic status of classics like "Suikoden."

 • “The music is amazing and I absolutely love it, which is to be expected with Motoi Sakuraba and Michiko Naruke.”

-• “I have very high expectations in their music since I read somewhere they mentioned some famous composers will be involved working in Eiyuden such as composers from Wild Arms, Tales series and even from Suikoden itself but the result isn't what I expected; the music is very monotonous and repetitive as they keep using the same music in a lot of situations, even having only 1 battle theme for the entire series.”
+• “I have very high expectations in their music since I read somewhere they mentioned some famous composers will be involved working in Eiyuden such as composers from Wild Arms, Tales series, and even from Suikoden itself, but the result isn't what I expected.
+The music is very monotonous and repetitive as they keep using the same music in a lot of situations, even having only one battle theme for the entire series, like seriously?”

 • graphics

-• “The graphics are stunning and a vast improvement with beautifully crafted sprites.”
+• “The graphics are stunning and a vast improvement with beautifully crafted sprites, creating a wonderful atmosphere.”

-• “Graphics are poor, and I love this genre of classic graphics.
-Trust me, it's poorly done with mediocre sprites that have 8 faces and 2 animations per face that they switch between... very janky... very cheap.
-To further, background graphics have a short distance to try and reduce stress on the poor engine like a ton of mediocre.”
+• “Graphics are poor, and I love this genre of classic graphics; trust me, it's poorly done with mediocre sprites that have 8 faces and 2 animations per face that they switch between... very janky... very cheap.”

 • “There were a lot of corners cut in this game graphically, and it made it seem cheap and shallow.”